 502.1-1.
 Purpose.
-The purpose of this law is to establish an Indian Preference Office and increase economic benefits for the Tribe and Tribal members by providing for the maximum utilization of Indian workers and businesses on Tribal projects which occur on or near the Reservation.
+The purpose of this law is to establish an Indian Preference Office and increase economic benefits for the TribeNation and Tribal members of the Nation by providing for the maximum utilization of Indian workers and businesses on Tribal-projects of the Nation which occur on or near the Reservation.